-New Mexico does not meet this goal.
-The state should implement differential pay initiatives for effective teachers in both shortage subject areas and high-needs schools, as a way to more closely link teacher compensation to district needs and achieve a more equitable distribution of teachers.
+North Dakota does not meet this goal.
+The state should implement specific differential pay initiatives for effective teachers in both shortage subject areas and high-needs schools, as a way to more closely link teacher compensation to district needs and achieve a more equitable distribution of teachers.